Skip to main content

 The C-SMA then advertises CS-IDs along with metrics to related C-PSes

 in the network.
-Depending on deployment choice, CS-IDs with metrics
+Depending on the deployment choice, CS-IDs with

-other service-specific metrics like the number of end-users who
+potentially other service-specific metrics like the number of clients

-access the service contact instance at any given time, their
+that access the service contact instance at any given time, etc.

 frequently such information is distributed is to be determined as